Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 This is also the scene that causes all sorts of speculation about just what their relationship was.
-Lucia's expression and reaction is less that of finding out a "coworker" is gone and more one of watching a loved one get stabbed through the heart.
+Lucia's expression and reaction is less that of finding out a "coworker" is gone and more one of finding out a loved one has been stabbed through the heart.

 The entire scene where Ronfar saves Mauri.